TinoTano/AoE_Project2/docs/RodrigoPage.md

 I've implemented an order system which allows units in game to perform complex tasks as gathering resources or attack enemies in an intelligent and efficient way.

+### Heroes and skills

+I've collaborated with team partners to create heroes and their respective skills.